Yuwuko/Yuuko/README.md

 For the welcome message a basic 'general' text-channel is used.
 If that does or doesn't exist the bot will also send a PM to the server owner but not attempt to send the message anywhere else.

-The logging module requires a text-channel named 'command-log' to work correctly.
-If this doesn't exist and the module is active, the bot will remind you that it is needed
+The logging setting currently requires a text-channel named 'command-log' to work correctly.
+If this doesn't exist and the module is active, the bot will remind you that it is needed. (this will be changed in the future)